What is nonpoint source pollution?

 South Dakota uses voluntary measures for the implementation of Best Management Practices (BMPs) to control NPS pollution.
 The Clean Water Act Section 319 program is the focus for a majority of the existing NPS control programs.
 For more than 25 years, the 319 Program has been developing and implementing watershed restoration projects throughout the state.

 As a landowner, producer, or citizen an practices implemented that slow or reduce runoff water entering a waterbody will help reduce nonpoint source pollution.
 Runoff carries sediment and other pollutants and is most problematic during times of high precipitation or snowmelt.
 In urban areas, hard surfaces like pavement contribute to runoff.
 In agricultural and natural areas bare uncovered ground contributes to runoff and to soil erosion.
 Slowing water and reducing runoff can be accomplished by planting or preserving vegetation along stream banks, keeping soil covered and maintaining healthy soil, and reducing disturbances in those areas.

 Landowners, producers, and citizens can also check to see if there is an active project in their area that may provide financial and technical assistance in improving water quality.

-The South Dakota Nonpoint Source Task Force (NPSTF) was formed in 1988 to assist and advise the South Dakota Department of Environment and Natural Resources (SD DENR) with the implementation of the Nonpoint Source (NPS) provisions of the Clean Water Act.
-Task Force activities are coordinated by the SD DENR Watershed Protection Program Nonpoint Source staff.
+The South Dakota Nonpoint Source Task Force (NPSTF) was formed in 1988 to assist and advise the South Dakota Department of Agriculture and Natural Resources (SD DANR) with the implementation of the Nonpoint Source (NPS) provisions of the Clean Water Act.
+Task Force activities are coordinated by the SD DANR Watershed Protection Program Nonpoint Source staff.
 Final responsibility for the NPS program rests with the department.

 To accomplish its mission the Task Force was assigned the seven primary responsibilities listed below: